| Title: | Network Scale-Up Models for Aggregated Relational Data |

 This function fits the overdispersed NSUM model using the Gibbs-Metropolis algorithm provided in Zheng et al. (2006).

-Either the full fitted Stan model if return_fit = TRUE
+Either the full fitted Stan model if return_fit = TRUE, else a

 named list with the estimated parameters extracted using